JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 For a more complex example, see the [Code Viewer](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/codeviewer) sample.

-## Dialogs and popups
+## Dialogs

-Compose Multiplatform for desktop provides two ways to display secondary UI on top of a window:

-* **Dialogs** are separate OS-level windows with their own title bar.
-  Use `DialogWindow()` for confirmations, file pickers, or any interaction that should have its own window.
+You can use `DialogWindow()` for displaying a separate OS-level window with its own title bar for confirmations, file pickers, or any interaction that should have its own window.
-* **Popups** are overlays rendered inside the current window, without a separate OS window or a title bar.
-  Use `Popup()` for floating UI anchored to a component in the main window, like dropdowns or custom overlays.

-### Dialogs

-Use the `DialogWindow()` composable for a modal window that locks its parent until the user closes it.
+The `DialogWindow()` composable creates a modal window that locks its parent until the user closes it.

+> For overlay UI that stays inside the current window (dropdowns, tooltips, and
+> custom overlays), use the multiplatform [Popup()](compose-popups.md) composable.
+>
+{style="tip"}

 The following code sample combines a regular window with a modal dialog: